 The Australian Health Practitioner Regulatory Agency (Ahpra)

-Ahpra works with the national boards of 15 health professions, including medical practitioners, within the National Registration and Accreditation Scheme introduced in 2010.
+Ahpra works with the national boards of 15 health professions, including medical practitioners, within the National Registration and Accreditation Scheme.
 It manages the registration of all Australian health professionals, including medical practitioners.
 It also receives complaints and mandatory notifications but does not hold a regulatory role in NSW.
 Where a complaint is about a NSW medical practitioner, or medical student studying in NSW, it is transferred by Ahpra to the Health Care Complaints Commission (HCCC) and the Medical Council of NSW.

 Medical Board of Australia (MBA)

 The MBA works in partnership with Ahpra.
 The Board:

 - sets the registration and professional standards that registered medical practitioners in Australia must meet, and

 - makes decisions about registering individual doctors and holds them to account against national standards.